Erich Maria Remarque: Personal life

 Remarque's first marriage was to the actress Ilse Jutta Zambona in 1925.
 The marriage was stormy, and unfaithful on both sides.
 Remarque and Zambona divorced in 1930, but in 1933 they fled together to Switzerland.
-In 1938, they remarried, to prevent her from being forced to return to Germany, and in 1939 they emigrated to the United States, where they both became naturalized citizens in 1947.
+In 1938, they remarried, to prevent her from being forced to return to Germany, and in 1939 they immigrated to the United States, where they both became naturalized citizens in 1947.
 They divorced again on 20 May 1957, this time for good.
 Ilse Remarque died on 25 June 1975.

 During the 1930s, Remarque had relationships with Austrian actress Hedy Lamarr, Mexican actress Dolores del Río, and German actress Marlene Dietrich.
 The affair with Dietrich began in September 1937, when they met on the Lido while in Venice for the film festival, and continued until at least 1940, maintained mostly by way of letters, telegrams and telephone calls.
 A selection of their letters was published in 2003 in the book Sag mir, daß du mich liebst ("Tell Me That You Love Me") and then in the 2011 play Puma.

 Remarque married actress Paulette Goddard in 1958.